 Meaning and History

 Two independent companies founded this brand.
-One of them was established in 1954 and was called Ha Dong-hwan Motor Workshop.
+One was established in 1954 and was called Ha Dong-hwan Motor Workshop.
 The second was young and had been in the automotive industry since 1962 under Dongbang Motor Co.
-In 1963, they were merged into the Ha Dong-hwan Motor Co.
-A year later, she started manufacturing buses, trucks, military jeeps, and other specialized equipment.
+In 1963, they were merged into Ha Dong-hwan Motor Co.
+A year later, they began manufacturing buses, trucks, military jeeps, and other specialized equipment.

-In this status, the company existed until 1977, until it changed its name to Dong-A Motor.
-Then, in 1984, it came under the control of Keohwa, a South Korean company based in Seoul and engaged in the production of jeeps for export.
+In this status, the company existed until 1977, when it changed its name to Dong-A Motor.
+Then, in 1984, it came under the control of Keohwa, a South Korean company based in Seoul that produced jeeps for export.
 In 1986, the company was taken over by the SsangYong Business Group.
 It became a part of it and adopted its current name.
-Frequent transitions from one structure to another affect the identity, so its emblems sometimes differ sharply from each other.
+Frequent transitions between structures affect identity.
+Its emblems sometimes differ sharply from each other.
 She has seven of them in total.

 What is SsangYong?